apache/nuttx/boards/arm/samd2l2/arduino-m0/README.txt

     NOTES:

-    1. This configuration is set up to build on Windows using the Cygwin environment using the CodeSourcery toolchain.
+    1. This configuration is set up to build on Windows using the Cygwin environment using the ARM EABI toolchain.
 This can be easily changed as described above under "Configurations."

     2. By default, this configuration provides a serial console on SERCOM5